Disadvantages of Nitrogen Generating Machines

 The NIflate99 equipment was designed specifically to overcome the drawbacks of Nitrogen generators.
 In fact, it is the first Nitrogen machine designed exclusively to perform reliably among the hazards of automotive service shops.
 The NIflate99 equipment’s design is based on a time tested concept: dispensing Nitrogen from cylinders.
 For years NASCAR has used cylinders of Nitrogen to inflate its racing tires.
 Most garages are comfortable using cylinders of gas for welding and would never consider generating their own oxygen or acetylene.
 Nitrogen should be no different.
 The NIflate99 equipment runs on cylinders of Nitrogen that are conveniently delivered to your location, or that you can pick up locally whenever you need them.

 Manufacturers of Nitrogen generators are applying their systems in applications for which they were never designed.
 Before investing in any Nitrogen inflation system you need to become informed.
-Below you will find 5 myths and facts regarding Nitrogen generators, and a link to read our article comparing the NIflate99 with Nitrogen generating machines.
+Below you will find 5 myths and facts regarding Nitrogen generators.

 Fact: The cost of producing Nitrogen is anything but free.
 When you consider the electricity and wear and tear on your air compressor and dryer system, the costs add up quickly.
 It takes 4 cubic feet of atmosphere to create 1 cubic foot of Nitrogen.
 That means your air compressor has to run a long time in order to generate a small amount of Nitrogen.